 - With responsive, massive monetary and fiscal policy support, the liquidity crunch in the financial markets was over in April.
 The financial market quickly stabilized the supply/demand and closed the under-pricing gap in the higher quality segments of the investment universe.

 - Not all the sectors in the S&P 500 suffered from the Pandemic.
-Winners of this bear market are technology, health care and consumer discretionary, particularly the mega-cap growth stocks like Microsoft, Apple, Amazon, Google and Facebook.
-These companies all benefited from many people sheltering at home, spending time on social media and ordering goods online.
-They also represent roughly 20% of S&P 500 index.
+Winners of this bear market are technology, health care, and consumer discretionary, particularly the mega-cap growth stocks like Microsoft, Apple, Amazon, Google, and Facebook.
+These companies all benefited from many people sheltering at home, spending time on social media, and ordering goods online.
+They also represent roughly 20% of the S&P 500 index.

 During this turbulent time, it is tempting for investors to stay out of the market and wait until the “smoke is clear” to get back in.
 However, it’s a fallacy to think that we can profitably jump back in “when the time is right.”
 Market rallies can occur quickly and generally come in the midst of significant market downturns.
 You want to be properly positioned to capture the returns when they show up.
 This recent period of market free falling, followed by a strong rebound shortly thereafter, provides a great example.